 In recent years, the Department of Anthropology and Sociology has sponsored educational trips abroad.
 These trips offer opportunity for students to have an international inter-cultural experience while earning academic credit.
 Department faculty have led trip to China, Peru, Egypt, India, and Africa.
 The cost of the trip is negotiated with various sources in the host country to keep it as low as possible.
 In addition, fundraisers are held by the students to offset the expense of the trip.
-Currently faculty-led summer study abroad trips include Primatology Field School in Rwanda by Dr. Rebecca Chancellor and Population Research Fieldwork in Ghana by Dr. Aliza Richman.
-Ethnographic field schools led by department faculty are in the planning stages for Italy (focused on food and foodways) and Latin America.
+Currently faculty-led summer study abroad trips include Primatology Field School in Rwanda by Dr. Rebecca Chancellor, Ethnographic Field School in Italy (focused thus far on food, foodways, and sustainability) by Dr. Michael Di Giovine, and African Societies Fieldwork in Ghana by Dr. Aliza Richman.
 Additional study abroad opportunities are available through the Office of International Programs at West Chester University, and any students considering international study should consult that office.
 They are located in Mitchell Hall.